Exceptional Tannaka groups only arise from cubic threefolds: Introduction

 \begin{theoremintro} Let~$X \subset A$ be a smooth irreducible subvariety with ample normal bundle and dimension~$< g/2$.
 Then the following are equivalent: \begin{enumerate} \item $X\subset A$ is nondivisible with Tannaka group~$G_{X,\omega}^\ast \simeq E_6$. \item $X$ is isomorphic to the Fano surface of lines on a smooth cubic threefold, and the canonical morphism~$\Alb(X) \to A$ is an isogeny. \end{enumerate} \end{theoremintro}

-The Fano surface~$X$ of lines on a smooth cubic threefold~$Y \subset \bbP^4$ does not always have ample normal bundle in the Albanese variety: By~\cref{Prop:FanoSurfaceWithAmpleNormalBundle} the normal bundle of an Albanese embedding~$X \into \Alb(X)$ fails to be ample if and only if there is a hyperplane~$H \subset \bbP^4$ such that the cubic surface~$H \cap Y \subset H$ is a cone over an elliptic curve; this happens for instance for the cubic threefold with affine equation
+The Fano surface~$X$ of lines on a smooth cubic threefold~$Y \subset \bbP^4$ does not always have ample normal bundle in its Albanese variety: This fails for example for the cubic threefold with affine equation

 where~$f(x)$ is a degree~$3$ polynomial without multiple roots.
+In fact, it is easy to see that the normal bundle of an Albanese embedding~$X \into \Alb(X)$ fails to be ample if and only if there is a hyperplane~$H \subset \bbP^4$ such that the cubic surface~$H \cap Y \subset H$ is a cone over an elliptic curve.
+Such hyperplanes are in bijection with the vertices of the corresponding cones, which are the \emph{Eckardt points} of~$Y$.
+There are at most finitely many such Eckardt points and their absence is equivalent to ampleness of the cotangent bundle of~$X$.
+See \cite[sect.
+2]{RoulleauManuscripta} for details.

-But~$X$ still has a weaker positivity property: As in \cite{JKLM}, we say that an integral subvariety~$Z \subset A$ of an abelian variety~$A$ is \emph{nondegenerate} if for every surjective morphism of abelian varieties~$\phi \colon A \to B$ we have
+To include cubic threefolds with Eckardt points, we relax the ampleness of the normal bundle to a weaker positivity property: We say that an integral subvariety~$Z \subset A$ of an abelian variety~$A$ is \emph{nondegenerate} if for every surjective morphism of abelian varieties~$\phi \colon A \to B$ we have

 The Fano surface of lines on any smooth cubic threefold is nondegenerate inside its Albanese variety by~\cite[th.~1]{SchreiederIMRN}, since it is a summand of a theta divisor; in fact loc.~cit.~refers to a stronger notion of nondegeneracy, which implies the above one by \cite[lemma II.12]{Ran}.
 Our proof of~\cref{Thm:E6VarietyIsFanoSurfaceIntro} proceeds by reduction to the case of surfaces.
 In this case we only need to assume nondegeneracy, hence we obtain the following result which now includes the Fano surfaces of \emph{all} smooth cubic threefolds (see \cref{Thm:E6SurfaceIsFanoSurface}):